daniel-limon/my-python-utils/README.md

 - Description: Takes an existing IPv4 address and subnet mask.
 Outputs the Subnet ID and Broadcast Address.
 This may come in handy for sys/net admins when attempting to figure out what network/subnet a device is on.
 The broadcast address is the last IP on a network/subnet, which may assist in calculating the range of IP addresses on the network/subnet

 - Files: subnetcalcv4.py
-    This was done using the Python 'ipaddress' library.
-Made things easier and various output options